denbykov/upVibe-server/docs/business/file_coordinator/file_management.md

 #### AC 4

-Request tag parsing via its parser plugin.
+Request tag parsing via the parser plugin.
 Value mapping for the request:
 tag_id = [created_tag.id]

-Does the plugin report an error?
-- yes - abort the operation and send the error response to the user (errorCode -1)
-- no - send a successful response to the user

 Insert a new record in the [playlists](../../database/files/playlists.md) table with the following values:
 source_url = normalizedUrl